 Dr. Kohli's research is published in MIS Quarterly, Management Science, Information Systems Research, MIS Quarterly Executive, Journal of Management Information Systems, Journal of Operations Management, and Decision Support Systems, among other journals.
 He is a coauthor of the book The IT Payoff: Measuring Business Value of Information Technology Investment, (2002) published by Financial Times Prentice-Hall.

-Dr. Kohli has served as a Senior Editor for MIS Quarterly and as a member of editorial board of several international journals.
+Dr. Kohli is a Senior Editor for Information Systems Research.
+He has also served as a Senior Editor for MIS Quarterly and as a member of the editorial board of several international journals.
 He has also served as a guest Senior Editor for Information Systems Research special issue on healthcare and a special issue on Cocreating IS Value for MIS Quarterly.

 Dr. Kohli is a honorary Fellow of the Cambridge Judge Business School and a Research Affiliate at MIT Sloan Center for Information Systems Research.

-Kohli, R. and Tan, S L. Electronic Health Records: How Can Information Systems Researchers Contribute to Transforming Healthcare?
-MIS Quarterly (forthcoming)
+Kohli, R. and Tan, S L. (2016) Electronic Health Records: How Can Information Systems Researchers Contribute to Transforming Healthcare?
+MIS Quarterly

 Polykarpou, S., Antons, D., Salge, O., Barrett, M., Oborn E., and Kohli, R. The Business Value of Health IT: Towards a Multidimensional Perspective", accepted for the 2016 Academy of Management Meeting, Anaheim. *judged as one of the best accepted papers*